notsag-dev/hacking-tools-for-web-developers/README.md

 ## wfuzz
 > From Wikipedia: Fuzzing or fuzz testing is an automated software testing technique that involves providing invalid, unexpected, or random data as inputs to a computer program.

 I didn't know how much I needed fuzzing tools until I discovered them. _wfuzz_ allows to insert values from a dictionary in specific places of an HTTP request.
 This means it is possible to fuzz cookies, headers, POST bodies, and even authentication credentials with it!
-When testing an API this is golden, before discovering fuzzing tools I would write an script for doing this kind of stuff manually while with wfuzz is ridiculously easy!
+When testing an API this is golden, before discovering fuzzing tools I would write an script for doing this kind of stuff manually, while with wfuzz is ridiculously easy!

 Example:
 ```